pratik-infobeans/demo-wordpress/wp-content/plugins/simple-alert-plugin/README.md

 ## System Requirements

-Requires at least: Wordpress 5.2
+Compatible with wordpress 5.2 and above.
 Tested on: Wordpress 5.2
 Stable tag: Wordpress 5.2
 License: GPLv2 or later